U.S. Supreme Court Sides with Polito & Harrington’ Clients Over Limits to Mohegan Tribe’s Immunity

 In a major victory for a Pennsylvania couple, the U.S. Supreme Court unanimously held on April 25 that an employee of a tribal casino is not protected by “sovereign immunity” from personal injury lawsuits in state court.
-Attorney James Harrington of Polito & Associates represented the two auto accident victims at the center of this landmark Supreme Court decision.
+Attorney James Harrington of Polito & Harrington represented the two auto accident victims at the center of this landmark Supreme Court decision.
 The justices agreed with Harrington, his co-counsel, and the U.S. Solicitor General that the victims’ personal injury claims belonged in Connecticut, rather than tribal, courts.

 Driver Accused of Negligence Claims Refuge in Tribal Employment Status